Skip to footer content

 JAVA

-Using the above sample code you can flatten any input document page and flatten form fields into static documents and the document can not be edited because it will get like images.
+Using the above sample code, you can flatten any input document and form fields into static documents.
+Flattened documents cannot be edited, as the fields and annotations become part of the page content.

-How to Flatten PDF File in Java: Figure 6
+How to Flatten PDF File in Java, Figure 5: The output PDF file The output PDF file

 4.1.
 Flatten PDF directly from URL